Farewill online wills: our terms and conditions

 The words we use in these terms

-When we say “document”, we mean a document that you prepare when using our service, which is capable for use as a will.
+When we say “document”, we mean a document that you prepare when using our service, which is capable of being used as a will.

-When we say “Regulations” we mean the Consumer Protection (Distance Selling) Regulations 2000 and the Provision of Services Regulations 2009.
+When we say “Regulations” we mean the Provision of Services Regulations 2009 and Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

 We’ll use the words “we”, “us” and “our” to refer to Farewill Limited.